What Is CDD

 Community Development District Organization

 The Highlands Community Development District (the “District”) is organized like other local governments in Florida, in that the legislative body is composed of a five-member board known as the Board of Supervisors.
 The Board establishes the policy of the District in accordance with Florida law.
-The Board, by law, must hire a District Manager and District Counsel.
+The Board, by law, must hire a District Manager.
+In addition, the Board may choose to employ other staff such as District Counsel and District Engineer.
 Staff members operate utilizing the same formalities as a County Administrator and County Attorney.
 The Board, through review of advertised Requests for Qualifications, ranks and selects a District Engineer to perform the engineering needs of the District.
 The District staff administers the operations of the District and implements the Board’s policies and contracts.

 Board of Supervisors